 ABOUT GRAYFLARE INC.

-Our first product line is a suite of customized optical blackout materials designed to optically isolate specific experiments or parts of the lab, both as a matter of convenience and increased research output.
+Our first product line is a suite of customized optical blackout and laser curtain materials designed to optically isolate specific experiments or parts of the lab, both as a matter of convenience and increased research output, and to meet laser safety requirements.
 When building our lab we discovered that our options were expensive, awkward, and heavy laser curtains, heavy and inflexible darkened plexiglass through which it is impossible to run power lines or anything else that needs to get from an isolated experiment into the outside world, flammable and inflexible cardboard and paper, or cut pieces of fabric of uncertain origin.

 Talking with local manufacturers didn't help – they didn't have any concept of the degree of blackout needed in a laboratory setting, couldn’t provide customized service without massively ballooning the cost, had no magnetized options which we have found to work best in many applications (although not the only choice), were generally unable to provide a laboratory-grade service, and had no concept of laser barriers.

 We also learned that commercial laser barrier products are not always what they claim.
-We found laser breakthrough at irradiances significantly lower than the ANSI rating provided by the laser curtain manufacturer.
+We found laser breakthrough at irradiances significantly lower than the ANSI rating provided by certain laser curtain manufacturers.
 Considering the cost of laser barrier curtains, we found this unacceptable.

 So we developed our own blackout and laser barrier systems.
 We tested numerous materials for optical blackout quality, fire retardancy, laser penetration, and ease of use.
 We first developed magnetized optical table covers that will attach directly to a magnetic steel frame above any optical table and worked with our manufacturers to develop lightweight laser barrier materials.